Dre Campbell Farm

 12. AzaGuard

-AzaGuard is an organic pesticide made from the seeds of the neem tree.
+AzaGuard is an organic pesticide made from neem seeds.
 It contains azadirachtin, which can disrupt stink bugs’ life cycles.

 Mix AzaGuard according to the package directions and spray it on plants to help control stink bug populations.